sturay/growing-line-spinner/README.md

 ## options
  For the circular option, there is the choice of diameter, stroke thickness, stroke colour and opacity.
- The speed is another matter and that is on my list of things to do.
+ The speed, although behaving exactly as expected, is currently user defined and can appear odd, but that is on my list of things to remedy.
  - gl-id - Sanity item so you know what's what
  - gl-type - *Must be set to either 'circle', 'square' or 'line' and cannot be missing
  - gl-strokeWidth - The stroke width of the spinner.
 Defaults to 6